cuonghv91/react-image-zoomer/README.md

 # react-image-zoomer-ch

-This React packages helps you zoom in a part of an image whenever user mouse over it.
+This React package helps you zoom in a part of an image whenever user mouse over it.
 It is useful for your e-commerce project.

 [![NPM](https://img.shields.io/npm/v/react-image-zoomer.svg)](https://www.npmjs.com/package/react-image-zoomer) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)